Visual Perception of the Blind during Clinical Death (Evidence of the Soul & Heaven from Near Death Experiences, III.B)

 Furthermore, it shows the possibility of transphysical causes not only of consciousness, but also of vision, hearing, and memory.

-No adequate physical explanation has been offered for the visual perception of the blind during clinical death as will be discussed in Part IV.
+No adequate physical explanation has been offered for the visual perception of blind people during clinical death as will be discussed in Part IV.